astral-sh/ty/docs/features/language-server.md

 !!! info

-    ty supports both the pull and push diagnostic models.
-Most modern editors will use the pull model for better performance, where diagnostics are fetched on demand rather than pushed after every change.
+    ty supports both the "pull" and "push" diagnostic models.
+Most modern editors will use the "pull" model for better performance, where diagnostics are fetched on demand rather than pushed after every change.